DOI-USGS/ISIS3/CONTRIBUTING.md

 9. Check in your test data.
 If you are an outside contributer, work with your code reviewer to ensure your tests and test data get checked in.

 ## Code Base Contribution Guidelines
+The following is a set of guidelines for contributing to ISIS3.
+* Personal style changes will not be accepted
+* Changes to bring code closer to our [Coding Standards and Style Guide](https://isis.astrogeology.usgs.gov/documents/CodingStandards/CodingStandards.html) are encouraged.
+* Please be professional, even in comments
+* Variable names must be meaningful
+* All modified code is required to pass our [Coding Standards and Style Guide](https://isis.astrogeology.usgs.gov/documents/CodingStandards/CodingStandards.html)
+* You must write or update tests to exercise any modified code.
+* You must provide test data for any new or modified tests.
+* You must have a Redmine issue assigned to you before submitting a pull request.
+* You must complete the Developer Checklist before submitting your pull request.
+* When submitting a pull request, you must include the Redmine issue number in the title of the pull request.
+Use the "Fixes #0000" format.